psphelan/psphelan.github.io/_posts/Postscripts/2018-09-28-pincushion-priors-part-2.markdown

 categories: Postscripts
 ---

-it seems to me that a natural extension of the [pincushion prior concept](http://www.psphelan.com/postscripts/2018/09/26/pincushion-priors.html) is to use the head of the pin to represent the probability mass attributed to the spike.
+It seems to me that a natural extension of the [pincushion prior concept](http://www.psphelan.com/postscripts/2018/09/26/pincushion-priors.html) is to use the head of the pin to represent the probability mass attributed to the spike.
 When comparing to spike-and-slab models attributing different masses to the spikes(regardless of the respective slab models), the size of the pinhead can be illustrated such that is proportional to the respective probability mass.